sunweaver/credential-sheets/README.md

 ## Introduction

-After mass import of user accounts (e.g. into LDAP) most site administrators have to create information sheets (or snippets) containing those new  credentials (like username, password, policy of usage, etc.).
+After mass import of user accounts (e.g. into LDAP) or mass creation of +WiFi voucher codes, most site administrators have to create information sheets (or snippets) containing those new  credentials (like username, password, policy of usage, etc.).

 With this tiny tool, providing these pieces of information to multiple users, becomes really simple.
 Account data is taken from a CSV file and